Audi A6 e-tron Sportback review: Chill pill

 Audi A6 e-tron Sportback rear seat and luggage capacity

 The rear seat experience isn’t quite as nice as the one up front.
 Kneeroom is decent but not exceptional for what is a large car with a long wheelbase, and headroom is just adequate for tall passengers.
-The backrest recline could be more relaxed too but the biggest spoiler is the knees-up seating position which is a recurring complaint on electric cars that position their battery pack under the floor.
+The backrest recline could be more relaxed, too, but the biggest spoiler is the knees-up seating position which is a recurring complaint on electric cars that position their battery pack under the floor.
 Oddly enough, Audi mitigated the problem on the e-tron GT with clever ‘foot garages’ or cutouts in the battery.
 The A6 e-tron uses a fully flat battery pack.

 Audi A6 e-tron Sportback battery, motor and range

 Power is rated at 367hp with up to 380hp on call with launch control.
 Peak torque is 565Nm.
-The headline number for this version, however, is range - 756 kilometres on the WLTP cycle.
-What’s more, the 800V architecture allows DC charging at up to 270kW, which means a 10-80% charge in just 21 minutes.
-We are still some time away before 270KW chargers become commonplace in India so the standard 11kW AC charging and optional 22kW AC charging capabilities are of greater relevance.
+The headline number for this version, however, is range – 756 kilometres on the WLTP cycle.
+What’s more, the 800V architecture allows DC charging at up to 270kW, which means a 10-80 percent charge in just 21 minutes.
+We are still some time away before 270KW chargers become commonplace in India, so the standard 11kW AC charging and optional 22kW AC charging capabilities are of greater relevance.

 Audi A6 e-tron Sportback performance and handling

-The Performance version might be the long variant of the A6 e-tron, well, range but it’s no slow coach.
-0-100kph takes 5.4 seconds and top speed is capped at 210kph.
-Of course, this being an EV, it's fast, it's responsive and overtakings don't require much thinking.
-But what's different about the A6 is that it's not one of those EVs that slams you back onto your seat.
-Its build of power is nice and gradual and the general feeling is of an easygoing and chilled out car that wants to do luxury better than all other things.
+A drive around the breathtakingly gorgeous island of Tenerife in the Canary Islands gave an indication of what to expect.
+The Performance version might be the long-range variant of the A6 e-tron, well, range, but it’s no slow coach.
+0-100kph takes 5.4 seconds and the top speed is capped at 210kph.
+Of course, this being an EV, it’s fast, it’s responsive, and overtaking doesn’t require much thinking.
+But what’s different about the A6 is that it’s not one of those EVs that slams you back onto your seat.
+Its build of power is nice and gradual and the general feeling is of an easygoing and chilled-out car that wants to do luxury better than all other things.

 Audi A6 e-tron Sportback ride comfort and braking

-Quick as the A6 is, it's just as happy to slow down.
-The A6 e-tron packs in regen braking and you can control the levels of regen using the paddleshifters.
-There's also a ‘B’ mode which brings in one pedal driving.
-It feels very natural and was my go to setting for the drive on the hills of Tenerife.
-The interesting thing is that Audi's system marries the motor braking with the actual friction brakes, so they work together to give a stronger effect of regen braking.
-What's really nice is that you can't sense that handover from regen braking to friction braking or when they're working together.
-The regen braking supplements the slippery shape, energy dense battery and high efficiency motor to deliver fantastic range.
+Quick as the A6 is, it’s just as happy to slow down.
+The A6 e-tron packs in regen braking and you can control the levels of regen using the paddle shifters.
+There’s also a ‘B’ mode which brings in one-pedal driving.
+It feels very natural and was my go-to setting for the drive on the hills of Tenerife.
+The interesting thing is that Audi’s system marries the motor braking with the actual friction brakes, so they work together to give a stronger effect of regen braking.
+What’s really nice is that you can’t sense that handover from regen braking to friction braking or when they’re working together.
+The regen braking supplements the slippery shape, energy-dense battery and high-efficiency motor to deliver fantastic range.

 Audi A6 e-tron Sportback price and verdict

-The Audi A6 e-tron will follow the Q6 e-tron electric SUV and will likely launch in India in the second half of 2025, the A6 e-tron sportback has an eye-catching shape and is high-tech inside, though it's a vehicle to buy for the front seat experience rather than the one at the back.
+The Audi A6 e-tron will follow the Q6 e-tron electric SUV and will likely launch in India in the second half of 2025.
+The A6 e-tron Sportback has an eye-catching shape and is high-tech inside, though it’s a vehicle to buy for the front seat experience rather than the one at the back.

 Also see: